Grade Level

 This illustrated book spotlights diverse women working in STEM.

-Solar Switch Challenge
+Cover Image for Solar Switch Challenge

 Source: Solar Empowered Schools